Mateusz-Dera/ROCm-AI-Installer/README.md

 > [!WARNING]
 > This script does not download any models.
 If the interface does not have defaults, download your own.

-> [!TIP]
-> It should work on 23.04 if you add the jammy repository.

 1. Add the user to the required groups.
 ```bash
 sudo adduser `whoami` video